 Did you know that India's Jews come from four distinct groups and can trace their roots there back to ancient times?
 As in all Jewish communities around the world, Indian Jews translated their culinary tastes and the laws of kashrut to embrace the foods of the region.
 Here's a recipe that's perfect for Shavuot and all year 'round.

 I have eaten ‘Thengai paal Payasam’ at weddings and pujas in the past.
-Coconut rice pudding is full of flavour, decadent, and almost always makes me go for second helpings!
+Coconut rice pudding is full of flavor, decadent, and almost always makes me go for second helpings.
 Topped with fried pistachios, cashew nuts, and puffy raisins; this pudding is a mouthful of gorgeousness.
 My favourite are the raisins, so asking mum to add extra raisins was the done thing.
-I have used jaggery to cook the payasam, which lends a lovely sweetness but also gives it that caramelly colour.
+I have used jaggery to cook the payasam, which lends a lovely sweetness but also gives it that caramel color.
 Palm sugar or unrefined brown sugar would be a perfect alternative.

 To prepare the pudding

 - In a wide, heavy-bottom saucepan add the rice, full fat milk, coconut milk over medium heat and bring to a boil.
 Stir frequently.